NEWS AND VIEWS – 10 June 2019

 30.5 micron 70mm Wall hangings and rugs R165/kg

 N.B.
-The above three types are in limited supply, and I will most likely not be stocking them when this supply runs out.
+The above two types are in limited supply, and I will most likely not be stocking them when this supply runs out.

 NOILS Stuffing of toys, cushions R90/kg